A new algebraic structure in the standard model of particle physics: Application to the Standard Model

 In this section, we choose these final inputs to be the ones used in the traditional NCG description of the standard model, and then investigate the consequences.
 In the traditional approach, the geometry of the standard model is, itself, the product of two geometries: (i) one that describes an ordinary, continuous, commutative four-dimensional spacetime; and (ii) another that describes a finite, discrete, non-commutative "internal space".
 In our language, this corresponds to an Eilenberg algebra $B$ that is, itself, the product of two Eilenberg algebras $B_{c}$ and $B_{f}$.
 We discuss these two algebras in turn -- for each, we begin by listing the three final inputs mentioned in the previous paragraph.

 For a pedagogical introduction to the traditional NCG construction of the standard model, see \cite{vandenDungen:2012ky, vanSuijlekomBook}.
 Note that in this section we discuss the {\it geometry} of the standard model.
 Traditionally one then uses the so-called ``spectral action" formula to convert this geometry into an ordinary field theory Lagrangian (which, for this particular choice of geometry, turns out to be the Lagrangian for the standard model of particle physics coupled to Einstein gravity).
 For an introduction to this conversion process (which we do not discuss here), see \cite{vandenDungen:2012ky}.
-Also note that, in what follows, it will be convenient to discuss the continuous and finite parts of the geometry separately (since one can read off the physical content of the geometry by examining these two parts separately); but it is important to understand that, in reality, the physical fields of the theory (and, in particular, the gauge fields and Higgs fields) arise from the interaction between these two parts (again see \cite{vandenDungen:2012ky} for an introduction).
+Also note that, in what follows, it will be convenient to discuss the continuous and finite parts of the geometry separately.
+The bosonic fields of the theory (in particular, the gauge fields and Higgs fields) then arise from the interaction between these two parts (again see \cite{vandenDungen:2012ky} for an introduction).